obs-gh-jaydave/redis-sfdc-and-aws-cur-observe-integration/README.md

 - `infrastructure/` - CloudFormation templates
 - `scripts/` - Helper scripts for deployment and diagnostics
 - `samples/` - Sample data files for testing

-## License

-This project is proprietary and confidential.

-## Contributors

-- Redis Cloud Operations Team